Shells of twisted flag varieties and the Rost invariant: Karpenko's theorem on upper motives and generic points of motives

-Let $X$ be a projective homogeneous $G$-variety over $k$, $p$ a prime number, and $M_X$ the (unique) indecomposable direct summand of the Chow motive of $X$ with $\ff_p$-coefficients such that $\Ch^0(M_X) \ne 0$.
-The set of isomorphism classes of the motives $M_Y$ for all projective homogeneous $G$-varieties $Y$ is called the set of {\it upper motives} of $G$.
+Let $G$ be a semisimple linear algebraic group of inner type over a field $k$, $X$ be a twisted $G$-homogeneous flag variety over $k$, $p$ a prime number, and $\U(X)$ the (unique) indecomposable direct summand of the Chow motive of $X$ with $\ff_p$-coefficients such that $\Ch^0(\U(X)) \ne 0$.
+The set of isomorphism classes of the motives $\U(Y)$ for all twisted $G$-homogeneous flag varieties $Y$ is called the set of {\it upper motives} of $G$.

-\begin{prop}[Karpenko, {\cite[Theorem~3.5]{Ka09}}] Any indecomposable summand of $X$ is isomorphic to a Tate shift of an upper motive $M_Y$ such that the Tits index of $G_{k(Y)}$ contains the Tits index of $G_{k(X)}$. $ $ \end{prop}
+\begin{prop}[Karpenko, {\cite[Theorem~3.5]{Ka09}}] Every indecomposable summand of $X$ is isomorphic to a Tate shift of an upper motive $\U(Y)$, where $Y$ runs over all twisted $G$-homogeneous flag varieties over $k$ such that the Tits index of $G_{k(Y)}$ contains the Tits index of $G_{k(X)}$. $ $ \end{prop}